mekanix/meka.rs/content/blog/cbsd-reggae.md

 So that's basically use case for the static network and how I tried to solve it.
-I'm sure there are better ways to do it, but I wanted to create proof of concept that we can comment.
+I'm sure there are better ways to do it, but I wanted to create proof of concept that we can discuss further.

 As for VMs you need DHCP server to make it easier to work with, `reggae init` will also setup two jails: dhcp and resolver.
 DHCP will lease IPs to VMs and